The Term Institutionalization Can Be Defined As:

 Case Study 1: Deinstitutionalization in Italy

 Italy was one of the first countries to implement a comprehensive deinstitutionalization policy, known as Law 180, in 1978.
-This law mandated the closure of psychiatric hospitals and the development of community-based mental health services.
+Worth adding: this law mandated the closure of psychiatric hospitals and the development of community-based mental health services.
 The Italian experience has been lauded for its progressive approach to mental health care, but it has also faced challenges, such as the uneven distribution of services and the need for greater integration of mental health care with other social services.

 Case Study 2: The Willowbrook State School